marcelarie/hacker-news-api/DOCU.md

         "score": "61 points",
         "age": "3 hours ago",
         "comments": "134"
-    },
-    ... total of 30
+    }
 ]
 ```

+    ... total of 30 news

 1.1 **Get multiple pages**

-If we pass a number to the enpoint, for example `3`, the API will return the
+If we pass a number to the endpoint, for example `3`, the API will return the
 first 3 pages of Hacker News.
 That will be `90` news in order.

 `GET` to `http://localhost:8080/3`